 - M.2 NVMe/PCIe SSD

 2.5″ SATA SSD

-In order to connect to the PC, they require a SATA Data cable that connects to the SATA ports as shown below on one end and to the drive on the other hand.
+To connect to the PC, they require a SATA Data cable that connects to the SATA ports, as shown below, on one end and to the drive on the other hand.

 2.5″ SATA SSDs also require a SATA power cable from the Power Supply unit.